taijeronv/taijeronv_info/content/home/experience.md

 date_end = ""
 description = """
 - Standardized team patrols by applying military planning methods improving the team's coordination and efficiency during operations.
-- Planned and supervised the execution of four "2nd of May" high-risk patrols, ensuring the team's safety.
+- Planned and supervised the execution of four "2nd of May" patrols, ensuring the team's safety.
 - Effectively managed a team of 21 individual personalities ensuring a peaceful work environment.
 - Monitored over 400 kilometers of the Transnistrian border, providing the OSCE with accurate information regarding the security situation. """